geerlingguy/mcrouter-operator/README.md

-# Ansible Operator Demo - mcrouter
+# Mcrouter Operator

 [![Build Status](https://travis-ci.com/geerlingguy/AnsOpDemo.svg?branch=master)](https://travis-ci.com/geerlingguy/AnsOpDemo)

-This repo contains the Mcrouter Ansible Operator.
-[Mcrouter](https://github.com/facebook/mcrouter) uses memcached as backend and the operator written for memcached deployment by Dylan Murray [@dymurray](https://github.com/dymurray) helped as a reference for this.

-This operator was created using the [Operator-SDK](https://github.com/operator-framework/operator-sdk) and is not yet intended for production use.
+The Mcrouter Ansible Operator was built with the [Operator SDK](https://github.com/operator-framework/operator-sdk) and [Ansible Operator](https://www.ansible.com/blog/ansible-operator).
+It is not yet intended for production use.

+[Mcrouter](https://github.com/facebook/mcrouter) is a memcached protocol router for scaling memcached deployments, written by Facebook.

+[Dylan Murray](https://github.com/dymurray)'s memcached operator was the original inspiration for this operator.

 ## Instructions to Run